Audrey Hunt is a dedicated music teacher. She's also passionate about food and nutrition. Here are some fun facts about food.

 I've always been fascinated by culinary trivia.
 When I was a child, my brother, sister, and I would spend many an evening carefully concentrating on our father's yarns about the inventions of various foods.

 His stories soon cultivated a thirst within me for more facts relating to cuisine.
-I actually kept a journal of some of these facts for years, which is what I'm sharing here with you now.
+I kept a journal of some of these facts for years, which I'm sharing here with you now.

-You may indeed find this information useless, but then again, you may find it delightful or even useful.
+You may indeed find this information useless, but then again, you may find it delightful or even helpful.
 So sit back, relax, and enjoy!

 Kellogg World Headquarters